 It sounds like many layers at this point, but the effort you put in while packing is worth not having to deal with a damaged piece.

 Check with your local shipping carriers about any size and weight requirements.
 It may be that the size and weight will require you to use a trucking or freight carrier that is better suited to deliver large packages.

 Most shipping companies will offer insurance for your piece while in transit that you should consider.
 If you have an insurance policy set up, there may be limitations on the coverage while the pieces are in transit.
 Check in with what you have and what options the carrier provides to cover any gaps in coverage.

 If you are shipping large pieces, contact freight companies ahead of time.
 They may be able to professionally package your artwork for less than it would cost to do it yourself.

 You can never be one-hundred percent certain that your piece will be delivered without any glitches, but by following these tips you can do your best to prevent any shipping mishaps.

 If there is damage, document everything and provide this to your insurance provider and shipper so they can guide you through the process of getting the piece fixed or the value replaced.
 You will need to provide information about the piece before the damage occurred.

-An easy way to make sure you have this on file is by storing it in your Artwork Archive account.
 Having an inventory of your work and the details associated will help in the unfortunate case that your artwork is ever damaged in transit.